 The Guggenheim Museum

-The Guggenheim Museum opened in Manhattan, New York City on October 15, 1959. ushering in a new era of architecture for museum spaces.
+The Guggenheim Museum opened in Manhattan, New York City, on October 15, 1959, ushering in a new era of architecture for museum spaces.
 The Guggenheim Museum in New York City has been a landmark for the arts.
-The museum is famous for its unique spiral design by architect Frank Lloyd Wright, which has become iconic of modern architecture around the world.
+The museum is famous for its unique spiral design by architect Frank Lloyd Wright, which has become iconic in modern architecture around the world.

-The museum was founded by Solomon R. Guggenheim and his wife Peggy as a place to house their art collection.
-The building’s construction was funded in part by the proceeds from the sale of paintings by Wassily Kandinsky, who was one of the museum’s earliest acquisitions.
-The building’s design was nearly complete when Frank Lloyd Wright died in 1959, but the project had already been so closely associated with Wright that it is often referred to as a “Frank Lloyd Wright creation”.
-His vision for this iconic building has stood the test of time and inspired many other museums throughout the world.
+The museum was founded by Solomon R. Guggenheim and his wife, Peggy, as a place to house their art collection.
+The building’s construction was partly funded by the proceeds from selling paintings by Wassily Kandinsky, one of the museum’s earliest acquisitions.
+The building’s design was nearly complete when Frank Lloyd Wright died in 1959, but the project had already been so closely associated with Wright that it is often referred to as a “Frank Lloyd Wright creation.”
+His vision for this iconic building has stood the test of time and inspired many other museums worldwide.

-The Surf Ballroom in Clear Lake, Iowa, is the historic venue where Buddy Holly, Ritchie Valens, and The Big Bopper gave their final performances on February 2, 1959.
+The Surf Ballroom in Clear Lake, Iowa, is the historic venue where Buddy Holly, Ritchie Valens, and The Big Bopper performed on February 2, 1959.

-Kiwi fruit is named after Kiwi birds, and prior to 1959 were known as Chinese Gooseberries.
+Kiwi fruit is named after Kiwi birds, and before 1959, were known as Chinese Gooseberries.
 They originated in China and came to Australia in the early 1900s.

-The British Alpine Hannibal Expedition, led by John Hoyte, found the path used by Hannibal’s army to cross the Alps and invade Roman Italy successfully traversed the Alps from France to Italy with an 11yr old former circus elephant named Jumbo.
+The British Alpine Hannibal Expedition, led by John Hoyte, found the path used by Hannibal’s army to cross the Alps and invade Roman Italy successfully traversed the Alps from France to Italy with an 11-year-old former circus elephant named Jumbo.